-On April 20, 2020, the Company's stockholders approved the Omnibus Plan, which replaced, with respect to new award grants, the Company's 2009 Equity Incentive Plan, as amended and restated (the "2009 Plan"), and the Vical Equity Incentive Plan (the "Vical Plan") (collectively, the "Prior Plans") that were previously in effect.
+On April 20, 2020, the Company's stockholders approved the 2020 Omnibus Long-Term Incentive Plan (the "Omnibus Plan"), which replaced, with respect to new award grants, the Company's 2009 Equity Incentive Plan, as amended and restated (the "2009 Plan"), and the Vical Equity Incentive Plan (the "Vical Plan")

+(collectively, the "Prior Plans") that were previously in effect.
 Following the approval of the Omnibus Plan on April 20, 2020, no additional grants will be made pursuant to the Prior Plans, but awards outstanding under those plans as of that date remain outstanding in accordance with their terms.
-On August 31, 2020, the Company's stockholders approved an increase in the number of shares of common stock authorized for issuance under the Omnibus Plan by 4,500,000.
-At September 30, 2020, 3,347,065 shares were subject to outstanding awards under the Omnibus Plan, and 1,997,623 shares remained available for grant under the Omnibus Plan.
+On August 31, 2020, the Company's stockholders approved an increase in the number of shares of common stock authorized for issuance under the Omnibus Plan by 4,500,000 shares.
+As of March 31, 2021, 5,125,000 shares were authorized under the Omnibus Plan and 3,340,767 shares were subject to outstanding awards under the Omnibus Plan.
+As of March 31, 2021,2,025,028 shares remained available for grant under the Omnibus Plan, subject to limitations as a result of the limited number of available shares due to the Company's number of authorized shares of common stock at that date.
+On April 19, 2021, the Company's stockholders approved an increase in the number of shares of common stock authorized for issuance under the Omnibus Plan by an additional 4,000,000 shares.